one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/02ProvisionAndManageDevices.md

 ## Quick Reference: Key Concepts and Terminology
 * Device Provisioning Service (DPS) Features:
-  * Secure attestation support (X.509 and TPM-based identities)
+  * **Secure attestation support** for X.509 and TPM-based identities
-  * A configurable, updatable enrollment list containing the complete record of devices/groups of devices that may at some point register
+  * A configurable, updatable **enrollment list** containing the complete record of devices/groups of devices that may at some point register
+  * **Multiple allocation policies** to control how DPS assigns devices to IoT hubs in support of your scenarios: Lowest latency, evenly weighted distribution (default), and static configuration via the enrollment list
+  * **Monitoring and diagnostics logging** to make sure everything is working properly
-  * Multi-hub support (including across subscriptions and regions), assigned by multiple allocation policies
+  * **Multi-hub support** allows DPS to assign devices to more than one IoT hub (including across subscriptions and regions), assigned by multiple allocation policies
-  * Monitoring and diagnostics logging to make sure everything is working properly
+  * **Cross-region support** allows DPS to assign devices to IoT hubs in other regions
+  * **Encryption for data at rest** allows data in DPS to be encrypted and decrypted transparently using 256-bit AES encryption
-  * Cross-platform support
+  * **Cross-platform support**
   <br />- A variety of operating systems
   <br />- SDKs across multiple languages
   <br />- HTTPS, AMQP, and MQTT protocol support (Service SDK is HTTPS only)